ppy/osu-wiki/news/2020-07-10-community-mentorship-program-summer-2020-signups-now-open.md

 date: 2020-07-10 08:00:00 +0000
 ---

 The 16th cycle of the Community Mentorship program is on its way!
-If you've ever found yourself wanting to expand your current knowledge and skills or help beginning mappers, this program will serve as a great opportunity for you!
+If you've ever found yourself wanting to expand your current knowledge and skills or help beginner mappers get started, this program will serve as a great opportunity for you!

 ![](/wiki/shared/news/banners/community-mentorship-program.jpg)